Coal Creek Parkway Culvert Replacement

 During construction, bicyclists will need to share lanes with cars for about 900 feet through the work area on Coal Creek Parkway.
 Downhill momentum should aid with merging and speed through most of the restricted area, before bike lanes become available again.
 As always, motorists and cyclists should be respectful and aware of each other.
 Signs will be posted to inform bikers and drivers.

 As with motorists, bicyclists are encouraged to consider alternate routes, which can be found on the King County Bike Map.
-In between Phase 1 and Phase 2, when the road is open to four lanes of traffic, interim bike lanes or widened lanes will be available for bikes through the 900-foot construction area.
-By the end of September 2014, all four lanes of traffic will be reopened, with bike lanes restored on both sides of the road.
+By October 2014, all four lanes of traffic will be reopened, with bike lanes restored on both sides of the road.

 Trailhead and Parking Lot Changes

-The Coal Creek trailhead and parking lot will close in May and remain closed during construction of the bridge.
-A new trail accessing the park has been established nearby at 5199 Forest Drive.
-A more developed interim parking lot will be completed at this location in the summer of 2013.
+The Coal Creek trailhead and parking lot will remain closed during construction of the bridge.
+An interim parking lot was made available in the summer of 2013.

 Coal Creek Parkway carries nearly 28,000 cars a day, is an important route for Bellevue and regional commuters and provides a corridor for a number of utilities.
 Ensuring it is a safe and reliable transportation route is a priority for the city.
 The culvert under the street near Southeast 60th Street -- essentially a nine-foot wide corrugated metal pipe that is a conduit for Coal Creek -- is deteriorating and at risk for failure during heavy rains.
 Over its lifespan, the culvert has been exposed to numerous heavy storms and has been corroded, scoured and undermined by high flows.